 Students have the opportunity for international travel and work experience, including volunteering experience in countries such as Zambia and Amsterdam.

-Our courses offer students the opportunity to study from foundation level through to postgraduate.
+Our Community Health and Midwifery courses offer students the opportunity to study from foundation level through to postgraduate.
 We offer a rich, stimulating and supportive learning environment that is underpinned through dynamic, high-quality education, research and knowledge transfer.
 All our courses are designed in collaboration with partners in response to national policy, local requirements and scientific discovery.

 Teaching and learning strategies include formal lectures, seminars, group activities and project work and private independent study.
 Work-based learning is integral to the course aims, enabling the use and evaluation of skills and knowledge in practice.